sand-hya/catalyst/README.md

 # ⌖ Catalyst - Little push to your Prodictivity 📈

 ##### (Leave us a star ⭐️ on our Repo if it helps !)

-We are available at https://samirparhi-dev.github.io/catalyst/ , Help Us Improve the UI to a Clean and stunning View 🌁.
+We are available at https://samirparhi-dev.github.io/catalyst/ , Help Us Improve the UI to a Clean,Responsive and Stunning View 🌁.

 ## :grin: You will glad to know:

+- We are Open Now and Will be <u> Forever </u>
 - The motivation for this Repository to develop script that are intended to use in github action / any kind of server-less application setup to keep away your PC from Bloating with lots of tools / software
 - Action are created to leverage the machine resource on GitHub without installing the tools on your own PC.
 - It is just a step to keep away your PC from Bloating with lots of tools / software.
 The Scripts here are again intended to serve as a function app right from the GitHub to help you get more productive.
 Kindly help improve wherever possible.